AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-destinations.md

 ## Next steps

-Once you've configured your destination, you can begin collaborating with your advertisers to [activate targeted audiences](../collaborate/activate.md) within your projects.
+Once you've configured your destination, you can begin collaborating within your connections to [activate targeted audiences](../collaborate/activate.md) within your projects.